Beauceron

 Health problems

 Like any other dog breed, the Beauceron can potentially develop health problems.
-If you are buying a dog, make sure the breeder can provide you with the necessary health tests and guarantees.
+If you are buying a dog, ensure the breeder can provide you with the necessary health tests and guarantees.
 Always ask to see the results of tests from the puppy’s parents.
 The health problems these dogs are associated with are:

 • Hip dysplasia - Genetic problem affecting hips resulting from an improperly formed hip joint.